AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 # Integrating with Adobe Campaign Classic {#integrating-campaign-classic}

-By integrating AEM as a Cloud Service with Adobe Campaign you can manage email delivery, content, and forms directly in AEM as a Cloud Service.
+By integrating AEM as a Cloud Service with Adobe Campaign, you can manage email delivery, content, and forms directly in AEM as a Cloud Service.
 Configuration steps in both Adobe Campaign Classic and AEM as a Cloud Service are needed to enable bidirectional communication between solutions.

 This integration allows AEM as a Cloud Service and Adobe Campaign Classic to be used independently.
 Marketers can create campaigns and use targeting in Adobe Campaign, while content creators in parallel can work on content design in AEM as a Cloud Service.
 The integration allows the content and design of the campaign in AEM to be targeted and delivered by Campaign.